 Vehicles must not be fitted with 'bull bars' or other modification that increases the risk to passengers, pedestrians or other road users in the event of impact.
 Tow-bars are accepted at initial licence.
 Any material changes to the vehicle (in addition to a tow-bar) must be provided in writing to the relevant licensing area office.

 T10 Passenger access

-All internal door handles must be clearly visible to passengers and, if necessary, marked with signs or identification tape and must be fully operational at all times.
+All internal door handles must be clearly visible to passengers and, if necessary, marked with signs or identification tape and must be fully operational at all times, except in the following circumstances: